alhajee/ckan/doc/maintaining/data-viewer.rst

 * Individual views can be embedded on external sites.

-Different view types are implemented via custom plugins, which can be activated on a particular CKAN site.
+Different view types are implemented via custom plugins, which can be activated on a particular FMLD site.
 Once these plugins are added, instance administrators can decide which views should be created by default if the resource is suitable (for instance a table on resources uploaded to the DataStore, a map for spatial data, etc.).